In Person and Virtual Field Trips

 |Winter||Holidays on the Trail and History Heroes: Famous Figures from the Chisholm Trail Region with an emphasis on Oklahoma|

 Within each of these sessions, various modules are chosen.
-Students learn to read, write, demonstrate mathematics and business knowledge, use their imaginations, enhance their music and art appreciation, and develop and articulate concepts under the auspices of history and social studies.
+Students learn to demonstrate mathematic skills and business knowledge, use their imaginations, enhance their art appreciation, and develop and articulate concepts under the auspices of history and social studies.

 Why Choose Us?